EQuimper/equimper.com/posts/moving-my-blog-from-hugo-with-gh-pages-to-gatsby-and-netlify.md

 ---
 layout: blog
 title: Moving my blog from Hugo with Gh-Pages to Gatsby and Netlify
+description: >-
-description: '  How was my experience moving from Hugo to Gatsby, Gh-Pages to Netlify.
+  How was my experience moving from Hugo to Gatsby, Gh-Pages to Netlify.
 How using Netlify-CMS make my workflow for this blog much more simple.
-How Staticman give me a replacement of Disqus.'
+How Staticman give me a replacement of Disqus.
 date: '2018-07-26T18:58:40-04:00'
 tags:
   - netlify